qmk/qmk_firmware/docs/cleaning_up_avr.md

 ```
 This disables some of the functionality that you may not need.
 But note that extrakeys disables stuff like the media keys and system volume control.

-If that doesn't help, then there are some additional features that you can disable:
+If that isn't enough to get your firmware down to size, then there are some additional features that you can disable:
 ```make
 SPACE_CADET_ENABLE = no
 GRAVE_ESC_ENABLE = no
 MAGIC_ENABLE = no
 ```
 These features are enabled by default, but may not be needed.
 Double check to make sure, though.
-Biggest is "magic", as this is the magic keycodes, that control things like NKRO toggling, GUI and ALT/CTRL swapping, etc.  Disabling it will disable those functions.
+Largest in size is "magic" -- the QMK magic keycodes -- which control things like NKRO toggling, GUI and ALT/CTRL swapping, etc.  Disabling it will disable those functions.

 ## `config.h` Settings

-If you've done all of that, and you don't want to disable featuse like RGB, Audio, OLEDs, etc, there are some additional options that you can add to your config.h that can help.
+If you've done all of that, and you don't want to disable features like RGB, Audio, OLEDs, etc, there are some additional options that you can add to your config.h that can help.

 Starting with Lock Key support.
 If you have an Cherry MX Lock switch (lucky you!), you don't want to do this.
 But chances are, you don't.
 In that case, add this to your `config.h`:
 ```c
 #undef LOCKING_SUPPORT_ENABLE
 #undef LOCKING_RESYNC_ENABLE
 ```
 Oneshots.
 If you're not using these, you can disable the feature by adding this to your `config.h`:
 ```c
 #define NO_ACTION_ONESHOT